 (f) Taxes.
 The Trust will pay within any permitted period all material Taxes imposed upon the Trust or any of its assets, income or profits or any transactions undertaken or entered into by it (other than such Taxes as are being contested in good faith by appropriate proceedings, in respect of which Taxes there shall be set aside adequate reserves in accordance with GAAP).

 (g) Dispositions.
-The Trust will not (whether by a single transaction or a number of related or unrelated transactions and whether at the same time or over a period of time) sell, transfer or otherwise dispose of any of its assets (including the Class B Interest and shares of the capital stock of any other Person, or if such Person is not an incorporated entity, other ownership interests therein, and the coverage of this undertaking is to be deemed to include any transaction the effect of which would be to reduce the percentage of any class of shares or interests in any Person held directly or indirectly by the Trust) or all or any part of its undertakings, assets or revenues or any interest therein, other than pursuant to a disposition contemplated and permitted by this Agreement or by the Finance Documents or by Section 3.03(b) of the G- LLC Agreement.
+The Trust will not (whether by a single transaction or a number of related or unrelated transactions and whether at the same time or over a period of time) sell, transfer or otherwise dispose of any of its assets (including the Class B Interest and shares of the capital stock of any other Person, or if such Person is not an incorporated entity, other ownership interests therein, and the coverage of this undertaking is to be deemed to include any transaction the effect of which would be to reduce the percentage of any class of shares or interests in any Person held directly or indirectly by the Trust) or all or any part of its undertakings, assets or revenues or any interest therein, other than pursuant to a disposition contemplated and permitted by this Agreement or by the Finance Documents or by Section 3.03(b) of the G-Present Future LLC Agreement.

 (h) Merger, Consolidation, Etc.    The Trust will not merge or consolidate with any other Person (whether by winding-up, dissolution or other means).